Image Credit: Annie Spratt

-So not only are they made with love, they are also recycled.
+So not only are they made with love, they are also environmentally friendly too.

 I don’t know what it’s like where you live, but we are bombarded by leaflets every day of the week.
 And the mountain of glossy paper that falls out of the free newspapers could make a small library if they were actually made into books.